TIP FOR THE WEEK: PLAYING TAG

 2) Insert a search term.
 Use quotation marks to search for an exact phrase or multiple word tag.
 Without quotes, the search will capture every article that uses any word in the search.

-For example, "Searchfunder Interview" yields only those interviews done by Searchfunder. ~ Karen
+For example, "Searchfunder Interview" yields interviews done by Searchfunder. ~ Karen

-As another example, "#getting funded" yields only those articles tagged #getting funded.
+As another example, "#getting funded" yields articles tagged #getting funded.

 1) When you scroll to the bottom of a post, you can click on its tag to find other articles under that tag.